Concrete: Cement

 Portland cement is the most common type of cement in general usage.
 It is a basic ingredient of concrete, mortar, and many plasters.
-British masonry worker Joseph Aspdin patented Portland cement in 1824.
-It was named because of the similarity of its color to Portland limestone, quarried from the English Isle of Portland and used extensively in London architecture.
-It consists of a mixture of calcium silicates (alite, belite), aluminates and ferrites—compounds which combine calcium, silicon, aluminium and iron in forms which will react with water.
+It consists of a mixture of calcium silicates (alite, belite), aluminates and ferrites—compounds, which will react with water.
 Portland cement and similar materials are made by heating limestone (a source of calcium) with clay or shale (a source of silicon, aluminium and iron) and grinding this product (called clinker) with a source of sulfate (most commonly gypsum).

-In modern cement kilns, many advanced features are used to lower the fuel consumption per ton of clinker produced.
-Cement kilns are extremely large, complex, and inherently dusty industrial installations, and have emissions which must be controlled.
+Cement kilns are extremely large, complex, and inherently dusty industrial installations.
 Of the various ingredients used to produce a given quantity of concrete, the cement is the most energetically expensive.
 Even complex and efficient kilns require 3.3 to 3.6 gigajoules of energy to produce a ton of clinker and then grind it into cement.
 Many kilns can be fueled with difficult-to-dispose-of wastes, the most common being used tires.
 The extremely high temperatures and long periods of time at those temperatures allows cement kilns to efficiently and completely burn even difficult-to-use fuels.

-Water
+The five major compounds of calcium silicates and aluminates comprising Portland cement range from 5 to 50% in weight.

+Curing

 Combining water with a cementitious material forms a cement paste by the process of hydration.
 The cement paste glues the aggregate together, fills voids within it, and makes it flow more freely.

 As stated by Abrams' law, a lower water-to-cement ratio yields a stronger, more durable concrete, whereas more water gives a freer-flowing concrete with a higher slump.
-Impure water used to make concrete can cause problems when setting or in causing premature failure of the structure.

-Portland cement consists of five major compounds of calcium silicates and alumninates ranging from 5 to 50% in weight, which all undergo hydration to contribute to final material's strength.
-Thus, the hydration of cement involves many reactions, often occurring at the same time.
-As the reactions proceed, the products of the cement hydration process gradually bond together the individual sand and gravel particles and other components of the concrete to form a solid mass.
+The hydration of cement involves many concurrent reactions.
+The process involves polymerization, the interlinking of the silicates and aluminate components as well as their bonding to sand and gravel particles to form a solid mass.
+One illustrative conversion is the hydration of tricalcium silicate: